 Information from: Nanaimo – Ladysmith Public Schools, Vancouver Island University

-Water transportation services provide an important link between Vancouver Island and the mainland.
+Ferry services provide an important link between Vancouver Island and the Lower Mainland.
 Regularly scheduled ferry service is available between Nanaimo and Vancouver.
 There are two main ferry terminals in Nanaimo, operated by the British Columbia Ferry Services Inc. The Departure Bay terminal serves the Nanaimo to Horseshoe Bay route, while the Duke Point terminal in the city’s south end serves the Nanaimo to Tsawwassen route.

 Located in the Downtown Nanaimo Harbour, next to Cameron Island is the Gabriola Island ferry terminal.
-This smaller terminal offers regular hourly service between Nanaimo and Gabriola Island.
+This smaller terminal offers regular hourly service between Nanaimo (Nanaimo Harbour) and Gabriola Island (Descanso Bay).

 Nanaimo Airport (YCD) is located 18 km (9 miles) south of the city in Cassidy.
 Nanaimo Airport has seen steady growth in the last decade as key investments since 2006 have transformed YCD into a trusted transportation partner.
 Nanaimo Airport is serviced by Air Canada Jazz, WestJet Encore and Island Express.